 Cross-cutting activity Knowledge transfer

-ITAS activities in the field of knowledge transfer range from real-world lab research to topic-specific citizens’ dialogues and policy advice at national and European level to citizen science projects, formats of scientific communication, and the institute’s own forms of publication.
+The scope of our activities ranges from real-world lab research on site to topic-specific citizens’ dialogues and policy advice at the national and European levels to citizen science projects, innovative exhibition formats, and the institute’s own publications.

 Citizens’ dialogues: